estebanmunchjones2019/boost-angular-app-seo-article/README.md

    Configure as a single-page app (rewrite all urls to /index.html)? (y/N)
    ```

-   Let's choose N for No, because we don't want the server to always serve the same index.html for all the routes requested.
+   Let's choose `N` for No, because we don't want the server to always serve the same `index.html` for all the routes requested.

    ````
    N
    ````

-8. Firebase will try to rewrite the 404.html file located at the root level of our '/dist/static' folder.
+8. Firebase will try to rewrite the `404.html` file located at the root level of our `/dist/static` folder.

    ````
    ?
 File dist/static/404.html already exists.
 Overwrite? (y/N)
    ````

-   Let's answer N for No.
+   Let's answer `N` for No.

    ```
    N
    ```

-9. They will also try to rewrite our index.html file located at the root level of our '/dist/static' folder.
+9. They will also try to rewrite our `index.html` file located at the root level of our `/dist/static` folder.

    ```
    ?
 File dist/static/index.html already exists.
 Overwrite? (y/N)
    ```

-   Let's anser N for No.
+   Let's answer `N` for No.

    ```
    N